UN Human Rights and NHRIs

-National Human Rights Institutions (NHRIs) that comply with the principles relating to the status of national institutions, commonly known as the Paris Principles, are playing a crucial role in promoting and monitoring the effective implementation of international human rights standards at the national level, a role which is increasingly recognized by the international community.
+National Human Rights Institutions (NHRIs) play a crucial role in promoting and monitoring the effective implementation of international human rights standards at the national level.
+For instance, NHRIs:

-- reviews draft laws concerning NHRIs and advises on compliance with the PPs;
+- reviews draft laws concerning NHRIs and advises on compliance with the Paris Principles;

 - establishes guidance notes, methodological tools, best practices and lessons learned on issues related to NHRIs;